3.1 Overview

 that exposure.

-The ASC master glossary defines a firm commitment, in part, as an agreement
+The ASC master glossary defines a firm commitment, in part, as

-definition of a firm commitment.)
+for the complete definition of a firm commitment.)

 Disincentives include both monetary penalties and nonmonetary consequences, such